Take control of your production

 PVD metallization of plastic products is growing industry-wide and plays an important role in the phase-out of hazardous hexavalent chromium used in traditional plating on plastic.

 Typical uses are decorative finishing for automotive and other industries, lighting reflectors, and electrical components.
-Many new applications, such as radar-based driver assistance, autonomous driving, IoT and 5G, also involve an increasing number of metallized injection molded plastic parts requiring precise coatings.
+Many new applications, such as radar-based driver assistance, autonomous driving, and IoT, also involve an increasing number of metallized injection molded plastic parts requiring precise coatings.

 The INLINECOATER™ short cycle PVD equipment enables close integration with injection molding.
 The cycle time of the metallization matches that of the molding machine, which allows very compact automated production cells.
 Quality control of the finished part can be conducted only minutes after injection molding, allowing feedback and adjustments that maximize production yields.